jakewdr/effectual/README.md

 - [Pre-bundling]("https://vite.dev/guide/dep-pre-bundling")
 - Plugin and loader system

-- Make the Taskfile and bundle more platform agnostic

 ## Contributions

 All contributions are welcome, I'm not the best in the world at project management but if you think you can add or improve anything please send over a pull request